Understanding Apathy | JED

 Understanding Apathy

-What Causes Feelings of Apathy?
+What Causes Apathy?

 You may be asking yourself, “Why do I feel empty?”
 There are many reasons for why you may be struggling with apathy.

-Poor Self-Esteem
+Poor self-esteem

-If you have a negative self-image, struggle with low self-esteem or feelings of hopelessness, worthlessness, or incompetence, you may begin to feel like your life doesn’t matter.
+If you have a negative self-image or struggle with low self-esteem or feelings of hopelessness, worthlessness, or incompetence, you may begin to feel like your life doesn’t matter.
 This can be a sign of suicidal thoughts or behaviors, so if you begin to feel this way, it’s important to tell a friend or an adult you trust, and be on the lookout for other changes in your mood and behaviors.

-Learn how to tell someone you are thinking about suicide
+Learn how to tell someone you are thinking about suicide.

-Trouble Adjusting to a New Circumstance
+Trouble adjusting to a new circumstance

 An event doesn’t need to be traumatic in order to trigger feelings of apathy.
 If you’ve experienced a recent change, like changing jobs or changing schools, a breakup, or a fight with a friend, apathy may be a sign that you’re having trouble adjusting to your new situation.